What does towing and labor coverage do?

 While the towing-and-labor-coverage limits are different for each carrier that offers these services, they typically cover the cost of towing your car to the auto repair shop and completing a specified amount of necessary labor charges at the place of the breakdown.
 Some of these repairs include starting a dead battery, replacing a flat tire, providing lockout assistance, and delivering gas/oil.

 Policyholders need to be aware that this coverage provides reimbursement payment only.
 What this means is that you need to pay for the service upfront and then file a claim with your receipt for reimbursement.

-Most car insurance companies will only offer towing and labor coverage if you have physical damage coverage which includes comprehensive and/or collision as part of your policy.
-Some policies limit coverage and only pay when a claim has been issued against your physical damage coverage after a covered accident.
+Most car insurance companies only offer towing and labor coverage if you have physical damage coverage, which involves comprehensive and collision as part of your policy.
+Some policies limit coverage and only pay when a claim against your physical damage coverage is activated after a covered accident.

 Is towing and labor coverage mandatory?

 No, towing and labor coverage is an option you can add to your auto policy.
 Your insurance company may offer these options as an add-on or, depending on your coverage, include it as part of the plan.

 Does the type of car affect the towing and labor cost?

 Insurance companies consider different factors when calculating your premium, including the type and age of the vehicle you have, and miles you’ve driven.